RS1999ent/spectroscope/README.md

 --output_dir: The directory in which output should be placed.

---snapshot0: The name(s) of the DOT graph file containing requests from the non-problem snapshot(s).
+--snapshot0: The name(s) of the DOT graph files containing requests from the non-problem period.
 Up to 10 non-problem snapshots can be specified.

---snapshot1: The name(s) of the DOT graph file containing requests from the problem snapshot(s).
+--snapshot1: The name(s) of the DOT graph files containing requests from the problem period.
 Up to 10 problem snapshots can be specified.
 (OPTIONAL).

 --reconvert_reqs: Re-indexes and reconverts requests.
 By default, spectroscope performs indexing and conversion of the input DOT files the first time it is run.
 After the first time, it re-uses previous results.
 This option forces indexing and conversion.
 (OPTIONAL).